Erce/phpRecordExcel/README.md

 - Simple user panel for adding new record, saving an excel output of records to computer and sending excel output of records to admin by e-mail.
-- Modify and delete the records
+- Modify and delete records